softwarefactory-project/DLRN/doc/source/api.rst

                      (optional)  name.
 offset               integer     If set to a value, skip the initial <offset> promotions.
                      (optional)
+limit                integer     If set to a value, limit the returned promotions amount
+                     (optional)  to <limit>.
 ===================  ==========  ==============================================================

 The JSON output will contain an array where each item contains: